 Types of Articles

-For all types of manuscripts, please see the Publication Manual of the American Psychological Association, Sixth Edition (2010) for guidance in developing the abstract.
+For all types of manuscripts, please see the Publication Manual of the American Psychological Association, Seventh Edition (2020) for guidance in developing the abstract.
 Identify three to 10 key words or short phrases placed below the abstract.
 These key words will be published with the abstract.
 It is important to embed key words in the abstract.
 Key words from Index Medicus are helpful.